 Note that you must define a macro before you can use it; otherwise, the macro's expanded value is the null string.
-To determine whether a macro has been defined, keep in mind the order in which MMS processes macro definitions (see Section 2.3.2).
+To determine whether a macro has been defined, keep in mind the order in which MMS processes macro definitions (see Section 2.3.2, "Order of Processing Macros").